Radio notes, by Karl Shoemaker, AK2O

 OL: Open Loop: The standard for G.E.
 CG systems. normal CG mode control is a open loop.
 Closing the loop causes CS receive.
 In a mobile, the HUB has a switch inside performing this function.

-This document may be used for Amateur purposes with the Author given credit for it's content.
-This document may be printed and passed on to other Amateurs, with the understanding not to modify or change the content of the document without the Author's permission.
+This document may be used for amateur purposes with the Author given credit for it's content.
+This document may be printed and passed on to other amateurs, with the understanding not to modify or change the content of the document without the Author's permission.
 Notifications of typos or errors are welcome.